ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

     # Check the GPU info
     Apptainer> nvidia-smi

-  # To submit a slurm job  (on Alliance system, e.g. Cedar)
+  # To submit a slurm job  (on an Alliance system, e.g. Cedar)
     # Create a job script and name it apptainer_batch.sh

     bash -c 'cat > apptainer_batch.sh' << EOF